Effective marketers communicate with customers in their local language. Producing quality translation matters.

-The Human Touch: Translators are not robots
+The Human Touch: translators, not robots

 Technology: friend or foe?

-Professionalism: First impressions only happen once, so go with an expert
+Professionalism: first impressions only happen once, so go with an expert

-Conclusion: Translation is a $40 billion industry for a reason
+In conclusion: it’s a $40 billion industry for a reason